4.2 Form and Content of Pro Forma Financial Information

 number of months included for the registrant’s historical operations.
 It is

-usually not appropriate, for example, to include 11 months of historical
+usually not appropriate, for example, to include 11 months of the acquiree’s

-preacquisition operations for the acquiree if 12 months of the registrant’s
+historical preacquisition results of operations if 12 months of the

-preacquisition operations are included in the pro forma income statement.
+registrant’s preacquisition results of operations are included in the pro

-same number of months as the registrant’s income statements, there may be an
+income statements should include the same number of months as the

-from both.
-For example, the historical financial information of the acquiree
+example, the historical financial information of the acquiree for a specific

-for a specific quarter might be included in both the annual and interim pro
+quarter might be included in both the annual and interim pro forma financial

-periods included in the required historical financial statements of the
+in the required historical financial statements of the foreign business

 Example 4-1